landawn/mi-erp/README.md

 ---

-### Plan B: based on 2 backend + 2 frontend + 1 ios App + 1 UX developers in 3 months to develop a demo ERP system
+### Plan B: based on 3 backend + 2 frontend + 1 UX developers in 3 months to develop a demo ERP system

 * Production LOC (target): 162,000
 * Test LOC (target): 0 (*No test code*)